 TIP: Hale Navy Sherwin Williams Equivalent – Because I like Sherwin Williams ProClassic for furniture (read why here), I decided to use the hale navy equivalent.
 You simply go to the Sherwin Williams counter and ask for the color of Benjamin Moore Hale Navy.
 They already have the exact code in their computer system.
 Since this color requires a dark base and ProClassic doesn’t have a dark base, I actually used their Emerald Urethane Trim paint and I was very impressed!
 If you want a cheaper option for paint, you can get the Benjamin Moore Hale Navy Behr Equivalent at Home Depot!
 I like Behr’s Marquee brand!

 Step 5: Spray Paint Your Dresser Hardware

 While the first coat is drying, I like to take this time to spray paint my hardware outside in the garage.
 It was a rainy day when I did this so I left the garage door open to get good ventilation.
 As you can see in the video, I sprayed a light coat and then I came back about 15 minutes later for another light coat of Rustoleum Universal’s Pure Gold (see the current price here).
-I love this color because it is almost a champagne gold and goes really well with Benjamin Moore Hale Navy.
+This is a great choice to get the look of satin gold hardware.
+It is almost a champagne gold and goes really well with Benjamin Moore Hale Navy.